How to Get Better at Wine Tasting: A Guide to Developing Your Palate

 You don’t need to analyze deeply — just notice.

-This is a sommelier secret most beginners never try.
+This is a sommelier trick most beginners never try.
+When you taste a wine the next day:

 Flavors soften